We've got the perrrrfect speech therrrrapy activities for the Vocalic R sound.

 Because the word “purse” is a vocalic /R/ word, you can have the child use each flashcard they pull out in the carrier phrase “I found a ____ in the purse.”

 This activity would also be fun if you gathered real objects that contain the vocalic /R/ sound and put them inside the purse.

 For a comprehensive list of words, use the Vocalic R word list on our website, it has over 150 words!

-For homework, print this picture of a purse and have the child write vocalic /R/ words from their flashcards all over it.
+For homework, print this picture of a purse or wallet and have the child write vocalic /R/ words from their flashcards all over it.

 If you want to get savvy, you could make a slit in the purse and tape a ziplock bag behind it and send the child home with flashcards inside the paper “purse.”

 Supplies: Picture of a Parrot, Popsicle Stick, Flashcards

 In this activity, being a copycat is the name of the game.